 GMG has generated limited revenue to date.
 Cash expenses mainly relate to R&D activities and other operational expenses.
 Capital raised has been mainly used to fund the development of the Company's proprietary graphene powder production technology, graphene enhanced products and solutions, and plant and equipment and expenses for developing, testing, manufacturing and marketing these products.
 Development of G+AI Battery technology, production and commercialisation planning has been an increasing focus area for GMG's employees and intended use of current cash resources.

-Timing for commercialisation of G+AI Batteries will depend on the successful development of a commercial G+AI Battery prototype including the process technology required to produce the necessary grade graphene powder or sources to acquire it from third parties, timing for completion of front end design and construction of a battery manufacturing facility (subject to a final investment decision).
+Timing for commercialisation of G+AI Batteries will depend on the further successful development of a commercial G+AI Battery prototype including the process technology required to produce the necessary grade graphene powder, timing for completion of front end design and construction of a battery manufacturing facility (subject to a final investment decision).